J535D165/scisort/README.md

   <img alt="Scisort - Sort files in science projects." src="https://github.com/J535D165/scisort/raw/main/scisort_repocard.svg">
 </picture>

-# Scisort - Sort files in science projects
+# Scisort - Sort files in research projects

-Scisort is a fundamental package for sorting files in scientific repositories.
+Scisort is a Python package for sorting files in research projects and scientific (data) repositories.
+Files and folders are sorted in such a way that inspecting folders in research projects is more intuitive.
+See the philosophy of scisort to understand the sorting algorithm.

-It's is typically useful for data respositories and other tools.
-For end users, the tool [`scitree`](https://github.com/J535D165/scitree) is an example of a tool for printing a sorted tree.
+Since scisort is a low-level API, most researchers, developers, and data scientists may be more interested in [`scitree`] (https://github.com/J535D165/scitree).
+Scitree is a smart recursive directory listing program that makes use of scisort.

-## Philosophy
+## Philosophy of scisort

 Philosophy of scisort and [scitree](https://github.com/J535D165/scitree):